slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Romance is the glamour which turns the dust of everyday life into a golden haze."
 -- Elinor Glyn*

-> *"The love that lasts the longest is the love that is never returned"
--- W. Somerset Maugham*

 > *"Love me when I least deserve it, because that’s when I really need it."
 -- Swedish proverb*

-> *"That’s what careless words do.
-They make people love you a little less."
--- Arundhati Roy*

 > *"It gives me strength to have somebody to fight for; I can never fight for myself, but, for others, I can kill."
 -- Emilie Autumn*

 > *"The free soul is rare, but you know it when you see it basically because you feel good, very good, when you are near or with them."
 -- Charles Bukowski*

+> *"The highest function of love is that it makes the loved one a unique and irreplaceable being."
+-- Tom Robbins*

+> *"The measure of love is peace."
+-- Naval Ravikant*

+> *"That’s what careless words do.
+They make people love you a little less."
+-- Arundhati Roy*

 First you see the virtues.
 Then the flaws.
 For a long and deep relationship, values must match.